YS Biopharma Co. Ltd. (YS) Stock: Navigating a Year of Stock Volatility

 Sponsored

-A company’s financial condition and market reputation can be evaluated using the debt-to-equity (D/E) ratio.
-This ratio, calculated by dividing a company’s total liabilities by its shareholders’ equity, indicates the proportion of debt a company employs to back its assets in relation to its shareholders’ equity.
+The debt-to-equity (D/E) ratio serves as an important indicator of a company’s financial stability and market position.
+By dividing a company’s total liabilities by its shareholders’ equity, the D/E ratio reveals the degree to which a company relies on debt to finance assets compared to its shareholders’ equity.
 At the time of writing, the total D/E ratio for YS stands at 0.00.
 Similarly, the long-term debt-to-equity ratio is also 0.00.

 YS Stock Stochastic Average